morrehjayacodestring/printf/README.md

 Acknowledgements 🙏
 The _printf function emulates functionality of the C standard library function printf.
 This README borrows from the Linux man page printf(3).

-This program was written as part of the curriculum for Holberton School.
+This program was written as part of the curriculum for ALX-Holberton School.
 Holberton School is a campus-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
 For more information, visit this link.